wacncontent/CustomizeTool/output/articles/redis-cache/cache-dotnet-how-to-use-azure-redis-cache.md

 The connection to the Azure Redis Cache is managed by the `ConnectionMultiplexer` class.
 This class is designed to be shared and reused throughout your client application, and does not need to be created on a per operation basis.

 To connect to an Azure Redis Cache and be returned an instance of a connected `ConnectionMultiplexer`, call the static `Connect` method and pass in the cache endpoint and key like the following example.
-Use the Azure key generated from the preview portal as the password parameter.
+Use the Azure key generated from the <!-- deleted by customization preview --> portal as the password parameter.

 	ConnectionMultiplexer connection = ConnectionMultiplexer.Connect("contoso5.redis.cache.chinacloudapi.cn,abortConnect=false,ssl=true,password=...");